camyhsu/TO-Chinese-School-2020/cloud-ops/setup-new-server-202104.md

       /var/www/registration/app/views/withdrawal_mailer/student_parent_notification.html.erb
       /var/www/registration/app/views/receipt_mailer/payment_confirmation.html.erb
       ```
-      These changes should be committed to the code repo after the server cut-over so that the changes become permenant.
+      These changes have been committed to the code repo so that the changes are now permanent.

 3. Setup the Apache configuration for the site, including SSL certificates:
    1. Connect as your user then change to the root user: